ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <h3>Lab Sessions</h3>

 You must attend the lab session in which you are enrolled.
-You will work in groups in lab; the groups will be assigned by the Lab TA.
-Group assignments may change from week to week: you are starting your journey into Computer Science and we want to help you meet your classmates who will be with you along the way.
+You will work in groups in lab; you are starting your journey into Computer Science and we want to help you meet your classmates who will be with you along the way.
+The groups will be assigned by the Lab TA and group assignments may change from week to week.
 All labs must be finished in the allotted class time.
 As a group, you will create a lab report each week and your TA will review it and give you feedback.